NHSDigital/nhs-login-help-centre/src/manage/phonenumber.md

 ## You have lost access to your mobile phone number

 If you see reference CID3001, this is because you no longer have access to the phone number on your NHS login.
-You can change the phone number on your NHS login if you have a backup email address, or by telling us your NHS number.
+You can change the phone number on your NHS login by telling us your NHS number.

-[Contact us](/contact?error=CID3001 "Contact us") if you do not have a backup email address and you do not know your NHS number.
+[Contact us](/contact?error=CID3001 "Contact us") if you do not know your NHS number.

 You will need to tell us:
 * the email address for your NHS login